wszitenhelm/Redeemable-Vault/README.md

 ## Design Choices & Assumptions

-- Proceeds are distributed using a cumulative `accProceedsPerShare` model.
+- Proceeds are distributed using a cumulative `accProceedsPerShare` model to ensure gas-efficient solution.
 - Late depositors do not receive past proceeds.
 - Proceeds are claimable independently or automatically on withdrawal.
 - USD token is assumed to be a standard ERC-20 with no transfer fees or callbacks.